BOARD OF DIRECTORS

 Teresa Tseng, Board Member

-Teresa Tseng received her M.S. in education from California State University, Fullerton in 2004.
-For the past thirteen years, she has served in multiple positions: from teacher to school administrator, utilizing her knowledge and passion in education.
+For the past eighteen years, Ms. Teresa has been the backbone of the school.
+She served in multiple positions: from teacher to school administrator, utilizing her knowledge and passion in education.
 As the former assistant director of PA College Prep, she has established and implemented effective and engaging courses.
-She is currently the human resources manager and K-6 Chinese Immersion Program Director of Pacific Academy.
-Ms. Tseng enjoys her daily collaboration with teachers and students.
-In her leisure time, she loves gardening, exploring natures, and learning about new technology.
+Ms. Tseng enjoys her daily collaboration with teachers and students, discovering and implementing new methods that spark creativity, critical thinking, and interactivity in the classroom.
+In her leisure time, she loves gardening, exploring nature, and learning about new technology.

 Tim Cheng, Board Member